public final class RegressionApi

 regression is not available on the current

-- if there's a problem sending the request to
+API account plan).TransportException - if there's a problem sending the request to

-the API servers, or a problem getting the API's response back.DegreeDaysApiException
+the API servers, or a problem getting the API's response back.DegreeDaysApiException - the superclass of all the exceptions

-- if request
+listed above.java.lang.NullPointerException - if request is

-.www.degreedays.net/api/regression for more information and code samples.
+null.www.degreedays.net/api/regression for more information and code samples.

 See www.degreedays.net/api/ for more about the Degree Days.net API.